maxmilton/dockerfiles/net-cache/README.md

 # 🥅 Net Cache

-Proxy for speeding up 💩 networks; network accelerator proxy using squid in a docker container.
+Proxy for speeding up 💩 networks and reducing data use.
+A network accelerator proxy using squid in a docker container.

 ## Setup